Wieliczka Salt Mine of Poland (Part 2)

 This the second of two articles on the Wieliczka Salt Mine in Poland.
-The first appeared in Issue and covered some of the highlights that can be seen there.
+The first (Wieliczka Salt Mine of Poland (Part 1)) covered some of the highlights that can be seen there.
 This one covers some more of these features, but also deals with the geology of the site.

 In the thirteenth century, when the sources of the salty water were almost exhausted, they began to sink wells hoping to find salty water under the ground.
 In 1289, at the bottom of one of the wells, the first lump of the grey rock salt was found and that was the beginning of the Wieliczka Salt Mine.
 Today, the mine is divided into two portions.
 While its upper stratum is the block type, its lower stratum is of the stratified type; and visitors learn about salt, its excavation and types as they walk with their designated guides across chambers, pathways, tunnels, chapels and lakes.